Elijah Moore Player Prop Bets for NFL Week 11 | New York vs. Miami 11/21/2021

 Season Stats

-- Moore has 274 receiving yards on 25 receptions (46 targets), with three touchdowns, averaging 30.4 yards per game.
+- Moore has caught 25 passes on 46 targets for 274 yards and three touchdowns, averaging 30.4 yards per game.

 - Moore has been the target of 46 of his team's 361 passing attempts this season, or 12.7% of the target share.